-“Local Trust in UN Peacekeeping Operations: Survey Evidence from DRCongo” (with Patrick Vinck and Phuong Pham) Working paper.
-Abstract
+“Civilian Trust in UN Peacekeeping Operations: Survey Evidence from DRCongo” (with Patrick Vinck and Phuong Pham) Abstract

-“Make a Desert to Force the Peace” (with Benjamin Laughlin and Jessica Sun) Revision in process.
-Abstract
+“Make a Desert to Force the Peace” (with Benjamin Laughlin and Jessica Sun) Abstract

 Governments conducting counterinsurgency campaigns attempt to undermine rebellions’ access to resources that allow insurgents to continue their challenge against the state.
 Sustained rebellion requires significant infrastructure, capital, and supplies of resources.
 We argue that counterinsurgents target capital and infrastructure not just as byproduct of tactics that target insurgent fighters, but as a distinct strategy to undermine the future potential of the rebellion to produce violence.
 The effect of deliberate destruction of property and infrastructure is two-fold: targeting capital directly degrades an insurgent group’s resources, and affects civilians’ willingness and ability to provide material support for the insurgents, sometimes through forcible displacement.
 We find evidence that supports these dual motivations for government’s targeting capital by combining micro-level data on more than 5500 villages and fine-grained satellite data on the locations of violent incidents during the GAM III counterinsurgency campaign in Aceh, Indonesia.
 We demonstrate that in areas where the insurgents had access to capital, it was more likely a given village experienced violence that targeted infrastructure.
 We then explore when targeting rebel sources of capital complements or substitutes for a “draining the sea’’ strategy to compel migration.